angellox/crm-react/README.md

 # crm-react
 Mini CRM Application built with React

-This project integrates some features of ReactJS 16+.
+This project integrates some features of ReactJS 15, 16+ (functional components & class components).
 It adds users to CRM, list, edit and delete them

 ## Features